crypto-utils/keygrip/README.md

 The keylist is an array of all valid keys for signing, in descending order of freshness; new keys should be `unshift`ed into the array and old keys should be `pop`ped.

 The tradeoff here is that adding more keys to the keylist allows for more granular freshness for key validation, at the cost of a more expensive worst-case scenario for old or invalid hashes.

+Keygrip keeps a reference to this array to automatically reflect any changes.
+This reference is stored using a closure to prevent external access.

 ### keys.sign( data )